Groundwater pressures in 2024

 In 2024, despite the rainfall data showing a good uptick in district rainfall over summer with plentiful grass across the valley, the early warning signs are there.

-Declining surface water levels at Elfin Crossing and massively declining groundwater showing up as empty wells and stinking groundwater in the Horsearm Creek / Middle Creek area, are way out of character for these days.The video above is similar to this earlier one from 2019-2020 when aquifer de-watering, pit pumps brought water declines to unprecedented levels earlier and faster than what locals would normally expect.
+Declining groundwater showing up as empty wells and stinking groundwater in the Horsearm Creek / Middle Creek area, are way out of character for these days.The video above is similar to this earlier one from 2019-2020 when aquifer de-watering, pit pumps brought water declines to unprecedented levels earlier and faster than what locals would normally expect.

 We are seeing a repeat of early 2018, (i.e. prior to the 2019 – 2021 drought), when residents experienced dramatic groundwater loss that was very different to previous seasons when in the early stages of drought events.